srozemuller/rozemuller_blog/content/blog/2022-04-19-monitor-and-get-alerts-from-microsoft-endpoint-manager/index.md

 *One of my automation ‘rules’ is trying to authenticate as little as possible.
 In this case, we are dealing with two environments.
 Microsoft 365 (Graph API) and Azure I’m able to use one login for both worlds.
 That is the point where I’m using application registrations a lot.
 Application registrations can have an Azure role as API permissions.*

-## Microsoft Endpoint Manager diagnostics settings
+## Microsoft Intune diagnostics settings

-In the basics, Microsoft Endpoint Manager has the ability to send diagnostic information to an Azure log analytics workspace (LAWS).
+In the basics, Microsoft Intune has the ability to send diagnostic information to an Azure log analytics workspace (LAWS).
 You can find the **Diagnostics settings** under **Tenant admin**.
 The information contains data about the following subjects:

 - Audit Logs